-The sequel to developer Nerd Monkeys’ Murder in the Hotel Lisbon, Detective Case and the Clown Bot is a point-and-click adventure built around the exploits of the eponymous detective.
-At its core, The Express Killer is a text-based narrative comedy with light puzzle-solving gameplay built around it.
-As a result the game thrives or falls with the quality of its humor.
+The sequel to developer Nerd Monkeys’ Murder in the Hotel Lisbon, Detective Case and the Clown Bot in: The Express Killer is a point-and-click adventure built around the exploits of the eponymous detective.
+At its core, The Express Killer is a text-based narrative comedy with light puzzle-solving built around it.
+As a result, the game thrives or falls with the quality of its humor.

-The narrative itself is appropriately bizarre and it has a few fun twists but for the most part I found it hindered by humor that, for me at least, all too often provokes a cringe rather than laughter.
-Humor is a subjective concept, of course, and there are no doubt many who could enjoy the style of comedy at play here but I found it to range between flat and altogether painful.
+The narrative itself is appropriately bizarre, and it has a few fun twists, but for the most part I found it hindered by humor that – for me, at least – all too often provoked a cringe rather than laughter.
+Humor is a subjective concept, of course, and there are no doubt many who could enjoy the style of comedy at play here, but I found it to range between flat and altogether painful.

-A couple of examples include a memory game that visually resembles a platformer – except that one needs to match the environment to the location of briefly shown pickups – and a game which requires teeth to be matched with empty slots on a pair of dentures.
-Most of the actual challenge in The Express Killer is packed into these mini-games and so it’s a shame that they are so sparely dotted through the adventure.
+A couple of examples include a memory game that visually resembles a platformer – except that one needs to match the environment to the location of briefly shown pick-ups – and a game which requires teeth to be matched with empty slots on a pair of dentures.
+Most of the actual challenge in The Express Killer is packed into these mini-games, so it’s a shame that they are so sparely dotted through the adventure.